godruoyi/laravel-tips/README.md

 [actions]: https://github.com/godruoyi/laravel-tips/actions?query=branch%3Amaster

-A small command program for laravel tips written in Rust. this repository is side project for learning Rust, if you are interested in it, enjoy 🐕‍🦺🦧🦥.
+A small command program for laravel tips written in Rust. this repository is side project for learning Rust, if you are interested get some luck laravel tips in your terminal, try it 🍡🦤.

 ## Principle

-We load the all tips from [LaravelDaily Tips](https://github.com/LaravelDaily/laravel-tips) and store them in a json file, then we use [bat](https://github.com/sharkdp/bat) to display the tips in the terminal.
+We load the all tips from [LaravelDaily Tips](https://github.com/LaravelDaily/laravel-tips) and store them using SQLite or file, then we use [termimad](https://github.com/Canop/termimad) to display the tips in the terminal.

-## TODO
+## Features

 - [x] Support file and SQLite engin
-- [x] Use SQLite to store tips
+- [x] Search tips by keyword
-- [x] Add search command
 - [x] Multi thread download tips
+- [x] Beautiful display tips in terminal(powered by [termimad](https://github.com/Canop/termimad))
 - [ ] Use SQLite FT5 support full-text search
+- [ ] Support PostgreSQL engin
-- [ ] Find a way to display the tips in the terminal(may [charmbracelet/glow](https://github.com/charmbracelet/glow))
+- [ ] PostgreSQL vector search?

 ## Basic Usage